List of Masked Rider monsters: Fleazoid

-A purplish flea-like alien with a red attachable/detachable exoskeleton that it controls.
+A purplish cicada/centipede-like monster with a red attachable/detachable exoskeleton that it controls.
 Nerfaria's plan was to get Chalmers to uncover Dex's true identity.
 However, her plan was far from successful.
 Dregon then lost patience and sent Gork and the Fleazoid monster to attack the Leawood Electronics Plants.
 Dex escaped Chalmers' testing facility and battled Fleazoid, but was also greeted by a small army of Commandoids with bazookas.
 The Commandoids blasted/bound Dex with plastic making him immobile to Fleazoid's attacks.
 Dex managed to turn to Super Blue to escape from Fleazoid, then defeated him with the Blue Saber.